CrossLead/crosslytics/README.md

 # Usage

 ## Define events
-Define some events by subclassing `TrackedEvent`.
+Define events by implementing the `TrackedEvent` interface.
 Since the Crosslytics library is isomorphic, you only have to do this once.
 You can then share the same event definitions between your client and server code:
 ```ts
 // events.ts
 type DashboardPanelEventArgs = {